 Asbestos contaminated soil was present at the site of the former Largs Academy, where redevelopment works were underway.
 ERS undertook screening of the contaminated soil, allowing clean material to be reused on site.
 Contaminated soils requiring disposal were removed to a licenced facility.

 This site was being redeveloped for residential use and care home.
 ERS were brought in to facilitate the safe removal of hazardous and non-hazardous contaminated made ground.
 The site consisted of 3 tiers, with the middle tier being where the majority of contamination was found.
 Due to this being a live site, ERS had to work to tight deadlines to ensure other contractors could follow in behind and complete their work without delay.

-Due to the considerable amount of contaminated soil, predominantly asbestos, the decision was made to relocate the material to a safe and suitable off-site location where it would have no effect on future works.
-The asbestos was hand picked or removed via tipper lorries.
+There was a considerable amount of predominantly asbestos contaminated soil.
+The asbestos was hand picked.
 Due to the nature of work, additional PPE was required, including haz-mat suits and respiratory masks (FFP3).
 Real time air monitoring was also used to ensure there was no migration of contaminated dust ensuring the safety of both residents and the workforce.
 All work undertook complied with relevant health, safety and environmental legislation as well as the remediation strategy.

 At the start of the operation, neighbouring residents raised concerns over the type of work being undertaken, as well as potential noise, dust and vibrations.
 Once we explained what mitigation methods would be put in place, the residents were content with the works.
 Mitigation methods included restricted site hours (08:00-16:30), dust suppression, and vibration and air monitoring.